-All outfalls located in the District are screened annually to determine the condition of the outfall and to detect any nonstormwater discharges.
-Photographs are taken at each outfall and a brief summary report is presented to the District of changing conditions or observations of any illicit discharges.
+All outfalls located in the District shall be screened annually to determine the condition of the outfall and to detect any non-stormwater discharges.
+Photographs shall be taken at each outfall and a brief summary report shall be presented by CFE to the District of changing conditions or observations of any illicit discharges.